c2dc/iplite-sbseg2022/nuttx/tools/README.txt

   When you build NuttX there should be a version file called .version in the top level NuttX directory (See Documentation/NuttXPortingGuide.html).
   The first time you make NuttX, the top-level makefile will build the mkversion executable from mkversion.c (using Makefile.host).
-The top- level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/nuttx/version.h. version.h provides version information that can be included by C files.
+The top-level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/nuttx/version.h. version.h provides version information that can be included by C files.